 RNP approved the industry’s recommendation which included the option of a phased reintroduction of all services.
 This phasing enables the industry to focus on further service improvement work across Greater Manchester.

-Northern, which removed 6% of services (168 a day) from its timetable on 4 June, will reinstate 75% of these from 30 July, and introduce the remaining 25% in September.
+Northern, which removed 6% of services (168 a day) from its timetable on 4 June, reinstated 75% of these from 30 July, and plans to introduce the remaining 25% in September.